 Search VFS: places the search results in VFS.

 Synchronizer VFS: places the synchronizer results in VFS.

 Actions you perform on the files in VFS are performed on the 'real' files.
 You do not just delete files from the VFS - you delete them from your hard drive.
-Limitations: you cannot create directories inside a VFS.
+Limitations: you cannot create folders inside a VFS.

 Then do the following steps: